Super Rugby: Highlanders and Bulls play out deflating draw in Dunedin

 It hasn't been a trademark campaign from the Highlanders and in many ways this result against the Bulls reflected their inconsistent, unreliable form.

-Coming off two defeats in South Africa, the Highlanders were intent on running the Bulls off their feet to keep playoff hopes alive.
+Coming off two defeats in South Africa, the Highlanders were intent on running the Bulls off their feet.
 At times that meant pushing the risk factor too far into the red.

 For all the Highlanders' dominance the game hung in the balance as the Bulls battered away through their big pack in the final quarter with a series of scrums near the local's line.